pasqal-io/Pulser/README.md

 Pulser is a framework for composing, simulating and executing **pulse** sequences for neutral-atom quantum devices.

-**Documentation** for the [latest release](https://pypi.org/project/pulser/) of `pulser` is available at https://pulser.readthedocs.io (for the docs tracking the `master` branch of this repository, visit https://pulser.readthedocs.io/en/latest instead).
+**Documentation** for the [latest release](https://pypi.org/project/pulser/) of `pulser` is available at https://pulser.readthedocs.io (for the docs tracking the `develop` branch of this repository, visit https://pulser.readthedocs.io/en/latest instead).

 The source code can be found at https://github.com/pasqal-io/Pulser.

 ## Overview of Pulser

-Pulser is designed to let users create experiments that are tailored to specific neutral atom devices, like those developed at [Pasqal][pasqal].
+Pulser is designed to let users create experiments that are tailored to specific neutral-atom devices.
 This reduces the level of abstraction and gives you maximal flexibility and control over the behaviour of the relevant physical parameters, within the bounds set by the chosen device.

 Consequently, Pulser breaks free from the paradigm of digital quantum computing and also allows the creation of **analog** quantum simulations, outside of the